-This type includes investments in two master limited partnerships.
-Private equity is an asset class consisting of equity securities and debt in operating companies that are not publicly traded on a stock exchange.
-Private equity funds employ a combination of strategies to earn superior risk-adjusted returns.
-The Fund currently has no additional commitments to the partnerships.
-These master limited partnerships invest in equities of other limited partnerships which are publicly traded.
+Private equity is an asset class consisting of equity securities and debt in operating companies that are not publicly traded on a stock exchange, and consisted of the following:

+Harvest Fund - employs a combination of strategies to earn superior risk-adjusted returns.
+This master limited partnership invests in equities of other limited partnerships which are publicly traded.
 The redemption notice period for Harvest fund is not explicitly required, but is preferred two days in advance with daily redemptions available.

+Tortoise Fund - employs a combination of strategies to earn superior risk-adjusted returns.
+This master limited partnership invests in equities of other limited partnerships which are publicly traded.
 The redemption notice period for Tortoise fund is not required, settlement for withdrawal is T+3 with daily redemptions available.

 The fair value of the investments in these funds has been determined using the NAV per share (or equivalent) of the investments.